Attractions and Entertainment

 The St. Jo Frontier Casino is a popular destination year-round.
 Set alongside the Missouri River, guests enjoy the food, the view and the connecting walking path just as much as the games.
 Inside, see large painted murals of St. Joseph’s cultural history and find unique items in the gift shop.
 Families are welcome at the restaurant with great river views.
 Games include more than 450 slot and video poker machines, several tables and more.
 The casino shares the same large parking area as the Remington Nature Center and riverfront walking path, so you can make an entire day of the experience.

 Downtown St. Joseph is experiencing a resurgence of food, nightlife, music and boutique shopping.
 Every First Saturday, shops showcase their items alongside food and art.
 Friday night Sounds of Summer concerts are just part of the new experience downtown.
-Downtown lunch or dinner means trying the local eateries, such as Boudreaux’s, Ground Round, Geneo’s, Brioche and Bad Art Bistro.
-Coffee time could include a cozy table at Pony Espresso or Mokaska — and don’t miss the curtain call at Robidoux Landing Playhouse or the historic Missouri Theatre.
+Downtown lunch or dinner means trying the local eateries, such as Boudreaux’s, Ground Round, Geneo’s, Brioche, Marco Polo, and Longboards.
+Coffee time could include a cozy table at Hazel’s, Pony Espresso, or Mokaska — and don’t miss the curtain call at the historic Missouri Theatre.